Skip to main content

 1. L7 Protocol Awareness

-• NetworkPolicy can only control up to L3/L4 layers (IP addresses and ports).
+• NetworkPolicy can only control up to L3/L4 (IP addresses and ports).

-• CiliumNetworkPolicy can reach deep into L7 layer, controlling HTTP methods, paths, headers, gRPC methods, etc.
+• CiliumNetworkPolicy can go down to L7, controlling HTTP methods, paths, headers, gRPC methods, etc.

-• NetworkPolicy can only use IPs or CIDRs, unable to directly control domain name access.
+• NetworkPolicy can only use IP or CIDR, unable to directly control domain access.

-• CiliumNetworkPolicy supports toFQDNs, allowing direct use of domain names and wildcard patterns.
+• CiliumNetworkPolicy supports toFQDNs, allowing direct use of domains and wildcard patterns.

 3. Explicit Deny Rules

-• NetworkPolicy uses a whitelist model, implicitly denying unmatched traffic but unable to explicitly deny specific traffic.
+• NetworkPolicy uses a whitelist model — unmatched traffic is denied by default, but cannot explicitly deny specific traffic.

 • CiliumNetworkPolicy supports egressDeny/ingressDeny, allowing explicit denial of specific targets while permitting most traffic.